 A re-entry student will follow the current Angelina College Nursing Program Student Handbook and college catalog in place at the time of readmission.

-5. All readmission requests will be reviewed by the Nursing Programs Director.
+5. All readmission requests will be reviewed as received in the portal.
 Deadlines are enforced without exception.

 Transfer Students

 Entry to the nursing program is based on space availability and admission is NOT guaranteed.